Search Redlands

 3. Evidence of a 3.0 undergraduate GPA or an approved petition

-4. One (1) official transcript issued by the Registrar of each institution attended, sent directly to the Office of Graduate and Professional Enrollment
+4. One (1) official transcript issued by the Registrar of each institution attended, sent directly to the Office of Graduate Admissions

 5. Two (2) letters of recommendation from faculty or professionals who know your work